3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

 \subsection{Embracing the symmetry}

-A possible response to the implications of Theorem \ref{thm:TS_nogo} may be to simply bite the bullet and embrace its consequences.
-For example, in MWI, we can pick a preferred space and a preferred TPS, but accept that there are infinitely many possible ways to do this, as suggested by Saunders \cite{Saunders1995TimeQuantumMechanicsAndDecoherence}.
+A possible response to the implications of Theorem \ref{thm:nogo} may be to simply bite the bullet and embrace its consequences.
+For example, in MWI, we can pick a preferred space and a preferred TPS, but accept that there are more possible ways to do this, as suggested by Saunders \cite{Saunders1995TimeQuantumMechanicsAndDecoherence}.
 Everything will remain the same as in MWI, but there will be ``parallel many-worlds''.
-Each of the ``basis-dependent many-worlds'' are on equal footing with the others.
-In one-world approaches with state vector reduction we will also have multiple basis-dependent worlds, but different from the many-worlds, in the sense that they are not branches, they are just one and the same world viewed from a different basis.
-But if we accept all of the possible basis-dependent worlds allowed by unitary evolution, we should also try to show that this position does not have unintended consequences.
+Each of the ``$3$D-space-dependent many-worlds'' are on equal footing with the others.
+In one-world approaches with state vector reduction we will also have multiple $3$D-space-dependent worlds, but different from the many-worlds, in the sense that they are not branches, they are just one and the same world viewed from a different $3$D-space.
+But if we accept all of the possible $3$D-space-dependent worlds allowed by symmetry, we should also try to show that this position does not have unintended consequences.
 In particular, how can one prove that passive travel in time and in parallel worlds (\cf Sec. \sref{s:passive_travel}) is not possible?
+How does the existence of multiple worlds for the same state-vector affects the probabilities?
+This seems to entail deviations from the Born rule (\cite{Stoica2023TheRelationWavefunction3DSpaceMWILocalBeablesProbabilities}, Appendix C).

+Maybe there is a reason to keep only some of the $3$D-space-dependent worlds.
+To satisfy the Second Law of Thermodynamics, the universe has to satisfy the \emph{past hypothesis} \cite{BarryLoewer2020MentaculusVision}.
+Similar constraints are required for the existence of decohering branching structures that only branch into the future and not into the past \cite{Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}.
+Moreover, even the simple requirement of having the records consistent with the past history of the system requires very special initial conditions, bordering conspiracy \cite{Stoica2022DoesQuantumMechanicsRequireConspiracy}.
+All these problems require the initial state of the universe to be fine-tuned in a very special way.

+But if the initial state itself depends on the choice of the candidate preferred structures, then most such choices would fail to ensure special enough initial conditions.
+Hence, we may have a way to reduce the number of possible alternative candidate preferred structures: choose only those $3$D-space structures and factorizations consistent with the Second Law of Thermodynamics, containing observers able to remember the past and not the future, and, in the case of MWI, ensuring that decoherence takes place properly to ensure branching towards the future only.